 If they listened to their intuition and created boundaries, they could have prevented any damage from occurring.

 Now I’m not saying that we should all become paranoid every time we encounter new people.
 Not only will that make us come across as unfriendly but it will prevent us from developing meaningful connections.

-Instead, we should balance a friendly disposition with some cautious pragmatism.
-By becoming more conscious of our interactions with others, we are securing both ours and our loved ones’ safety.
+Instead, we should balance a congenial disposition with some cautious pragmatism.
+By becoming more conscious of our interactions with others, we secure both ours and our loved ones’ safety.

 Even in relationships where there’s an implicit sense of love and trust, boundaries are still required to preserve our sense of identity and fulfill some of our needs that our partner is unable to meet.

-Here are some tips on how you can build healthy boundaries effectively:
+Here are four tips on setting healthy boundaries effectively:

-1. Take your time when getting to know new people.
-Use your instincts to help you discern others’ motives and intentions before opening up and making alliances.
-We often get caught up in the first flush of love or friendship, which makes us lose our sense of objectivity.
+1. Take your time when getting to know new people: Use your instincts to help you discern others’ motives and intentions before opening up and making alliances.
 Observe and assimilate the other person’s behavior patterns before deciding how close you would like to get to them.

-2. Always be strongly aware of your true identity when merging in a new friendship, group or relationship.
-If you are not aware of your values, strengths and purpose, you will find yourself being easily influenced and made to follow another person’s script.
+2. Maintain your identity in friendships, groups or relationships: If you are not aware of your values, strengths and purpose, you will find yourself being easily influenced and made to follow another person’s script.

-3. Have at least one person in your life with whom you can openly share your feelings with.
-Everyone needs an “emotional cushion” to fall back on whenever things get tough.
-Choose someone who you feel safe with, who has earned your trust, and has your best interests at heart.
-This person could be your partner, a family member, a friend, or even a coach or therapist.
+3. Have at least one person in your life with whom you can openly share your feelings with: Everyone needs an “emotional cushion” to fall back on whenever things get tough.
+Choose someone who you feel safe with, who has earned your trust, and has your best interests at heart, such as partner, a family member, a friend, or even a coach or therapist.

-4. Make “me-time” mandatory.
-Create time away from the hustle and bustle of life to reflect and rejuvenate.
-During this sacred time, you can engage in activities that nurture you.
+4. Make “me-time” mandatory: Create time away from the hustle and bustle of life to reflect and rejuvenate.
+During this sacred time, engage in activities that nurture you.
 When you get comfortable with spending time on your own, building boundaries will feel more natural to you.

-The world is filled with wonderful people from all types of backgrounds.
-By learning how to interact with others from a place of love and strength, we build our capacity to create fulfilling relationships that will enrich us.
+The world is filled with people from all types of backgrounds.
+By learning how to interact with others from a place of love and strength, we’ll build our capacity to create fulfilling relationships that will enrich us.